 By the end of the 3rd semester, find a mentor who agrees to work with you on a project.
 The project may be initiated by you (the student) or the mentor.

-In the semester before completing the project in CS 698R or during the first week of that semester, the student and mentor complete the CS 698R form and prepare a short proposal describing the project.
+In the semester before completing the project in CS 698R or during the first week of that semester, the student and mentor complete the CS 698R Proposal Form and prepare a short proposal describing the project.
 Give the form and the proposal to the Graduate Adviser.
 After the project is approved by the department, the Graduate Adviser gives the student an add code for CS 698R.
 This process must be completed before the add/drop deadline.

 The proposal focuses on specific activities and clearly-defined deliverables, approved by the mentor and then by the Graduate Coordinator.
 The proposal should include a checklist of deliverables that will be demonstrated in the final presentation.
 Plan to meet weekly with your mentor during the semester you work on the project.

 Sign up for CS 698R (using the add code obtained from the Graduate Academic Advisor) during the semester in which you plan to complete the project.
 You will be expected to put 125-150 hours of work into the project during that semester.
 CS 698R is a pass/fail class.
 It is expected that you will only take this class once.
-The 698R form must be completed, signed and turned into the Graduate Academic Advisor along with the proposal by the first day of classes in the semester/term you intend to take the course.
+The CS 698R form must be completed, signed and turned into the Graduate Academic Advisor along with the proposal by the first day of classes in the semester/term you intend to take the course.

 Revisions to the project are approved by the faculty mentor.